 Since my kids are obsessed with “Cars,” we head straight to Cars Land in Disney California Adventure when we visit, but during Halloween Time the whole area turns into “Radiator Screams.”
 Rides have been reimagined for the holiday so Luigi’s Rollickin’ Roadsters is now Luigi’s Honkin’ Haul-O-Ween where your kids can jump in a car that bumps along to Halloween-themed music.

 After, we hop aboard a tractor and twirl around Mater’s Graveyard JamBOOree to spooky songs like “Monster Trunk Smash.”
-Between rides keep an eye out—cars are dressed up as superheroes, vampires, pirates—see if your kids can recognize their favorites!
+Between rides keep an eye out—cars are dressed up as superheroes, vampires, and pirates—see if your kids can recognize their favorites!

 Nearly 3.6 million people visited Disneyland in its first year.
 Today, the park serves roughly 16 million people each year.